sashinpivotal/spring-boot-2022-09/README.md

 ### Quiz

 - What are the differences between "RestTemplate" and "TestRestTemplate"?
-- What is the configuration behavior through "@SpringBootTest"?
+- What is the testing configuration behavior through "@SpringBootTest"?
+- How is "@SpringBootConfiguration" used?
+- What is "@ContextConfiguration" annotation for?

 ### Evaluation of the training